libriscv/rvscript/README.md

 	- Definitely.
 I already support a few 256-bit operations, but it is not near completion.
 - I have real-time requirements.
 	- As long as pausing the script to continue later is an option, you will not have any trouble.
 Just don't pause the script while it's in a thread and then accidentally vmcall into it from somewhere else.
 This will clobber all registers and you will have trouble later.
 You can use preempt provided that it returns to the same thread again (although you are able to yield back to a thread manually).
 There are many options where things will be OK.
 In my own engine all long-running tasks are running on separate machines to simplify things.
-- My program is jumping to a misaligned instruction.
-Something is very wrong!
-	- Try enabling the RISCV_EXT_C CMake option and see if perhaps your RISC-V programs are built with compressed instructions enabled.
-They are the most performant in libriscv, but they are pretty standard.
-For example the standard 64-bit RISC-V architecture is RV64GC, while the most performant in libriscv is RV64G.